 "The OFHEO (Office of Federal Housing Enterprise Oversight) House Price Index declined 3.1% in the first quarter compared to a year ago.
 On a quarter-to-quarter basis, the OFHEO House Price Index fell 1.7%, marking the third consecutive quarterly drop of the index.

 "The House Price Index is down 3.7% from the peak reading in April 2007.
 Incoming data from the housing market suggest that additional price declines should not be surprising, particularly given the large inventory of unsold homes."

 Source: Asha Bangalore, Northern Trust - Daily Global Commentary, May 22, 2008.

-Asha Bangalore (Northern Trust): Existing home sales - Inventories remain
+Asha Bangalore (Northern Trust): Existing home sales - Inventories remain a prickly problem

 "Sales of all existing homes are down 32.4% from the peak level in August 2005.
 The decline in single-family home sales in the current cycle exceeds the pace seen in prior business cycles.
 The median decline in sales of existing single-family homes during the prior business cycles (1969 - 2001) was 24.8%.
 The April reading of existing single-family sales is down 31.6% from the peak in September 2005, which is slightly smaller than the 31.9% drop recorded for December 2007.